How does the Swedish alcohol monopoly work?

 Figures and statistics

-The fixed assortment of Systembolaget consists of about 2500 fixed products and additionally 13.000 in the order-assortment.
-Four times every year new fixed launches enter the assortment, and there are also many temporary listings.
-Including the new TVS tender opportunities.
+The fixed assortment of Systembolaget consists of about 3000 fixed products and 18.000 in the order assortment.
+Four times every year, new fixed launches enter the assortment, and there are also many temporary exclusive listings, including the new TSV tender opportunities.

 The wines are assessed in a blind test by three independent wine experts and are evaluated individually based on a particular points system.
 The wines are given scores based on how well they match the required taste profiles.
 This involves that Systembolaget inspects the submitted samples of the winning wine to ensure that the wine delivered is the same as the tested one.